Digald/Friend-Finder/README.md

 * Express

 ## Todo and bugs
-1) I have not been able to correctly validate information users submit.
+1. I have not been able to correctly validate information users submit.
 Users are still being allowed to submit null data in their survey questions.
+2. The form does not reset to default blanks when a user submits.